Oops! Something went wrong while submitting the form.

 On June 14, 2023, the IRS issued guidance around transferability mechanics and proposed regulations that provide much-needed clarity for the clean energy industry following passage of the Inflation Reduction Act (IRA) in August 2022.
 The goal of this post is to explain the guidance and share our insights so that companies can transact with confidence.
 We also outline what to expect from further regulations and guidance.

-Tax credit transfers have been legally allowed since February 13, 2023, (180 days after the IRA was passed), but some of the finer details had been unclear – putting a pause on many tax credit transactions being finalized or announced.
+The big picture Tax credit transfers have been legally allowed since February 13, 2023, (180 days after the IRA was passed), but some of the finer details had been unclear – putting a pause on many tax credit transactions being finalized or announced.

 The June 14 guidance clarifies the government's proposed new regulations and sets the stage for how transactions should play out for corporations and project developers to register and file these transactions.